Delivering homes and communities fit for the future

 22 July 2020

 Lessons learned during the COVID-19 pandemic have given local authorities ‘a once in a generation’ opportunity to reform outdated planning principles to deliver homes and communities fit for the future.
-Adam Cunnington (PSP) and Julian Lockwood (Pozzoni) share their thoughts in The MJ.
+PSP and Pozzoni share their thoughts in The MJ.

 With almost half a century of combined experience supporting local authority development, Public Sector Plc and Pozzoni Architecture have helped our council partners keep their local plans on track through some challenging times, but the COVID-19 pandemic has nevertheless been revelatory.